Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

 \section{Introduction}

-The Kaplansky zerodivisor conjecture asserts that $kG$ is a domain, where $k$ is a division ring and $G$ is a torsion-free group.
-One of the first approaches to the zerodivisor conjecture was to embed $kG$ in a division ring; this strategy was successfully implemented by Mal'cev and Neumann, independently, in the case where $G$ is bi-orderable \cite{Malcev_series, Neumann_series}, where the group algebra is embedded into the Mal'cev--Neumann division ring of power series with well-ordered supports.
-Note that while the Kaplansky zerodivisor conjecture is still wide open, there are also no counterexamples to the following, a priori stronger, conjecture.
+The Kaplansky Zero Divisor Conjecture asserts that $kG$ is a domain, where $k$ is a field and $G$ is a torsion-free group.
+One of the first approaches to the Zero Divisor Conjecture was to embed $kG$ in a division ring; this strategy was successfully implemented by Mal'cev and Neumann, independently, in the case where $G$ is bi-orderable \cite{Malcev_series, Neumann_series}, where the group algebra is embedded into the Mal'cev--Neumann division ring of power series with well-ordered supports.
+Note that while the Kaplansky Zero Divisor Conjecture is still wide open, there are also no counterexamples to the following, a priori stronger, conjecture.

-\begin{conj} If $G$ is a torsion-free group and $k$ is a division ring, then $kG$ embeds into a division ring. \end{conj}
+\begin{conj} If $G$ is a torsion-free group and $k$ is a field, then $kG$ embeds into a division ring. \end{conj}

-Note that an even stronger form of \cref{conj:divRing} has been formulated by Jaikin-Zapirain in \cite[Conjecture 1]{Jaikin_oneRelCoherence}, where one asks for $kG$ to embed in a unique \textit{Linnell ring} (see \cref{rem:linnell} for a definition of the Linnell property).